 When you’re traveling abroad, you want every aspect of your trip to go well.
 Unfortunately, each year as many as 25 percent of Americans who travel abroad experience some type of illness during their trip.
 On a typical two-week trip, travelers can lose an average of three days because of illness.

 The Edward-Elmhurst Health travel medicine specialists can help you take proactive steps to stay healthy and make most of your experience.
 Contact our travel medicine specialists at least six weeks before your departure, and we’ll customize a plan that prepares you for every place on your itinerary.

 What to expect at the travel medicine clinic

-When you visit our travel medicine clinic, you’ll consult with one of our nurse specialists about your trip.
+When you visit our travel medicine clinic, you’ll consult with one of our specialists about your trip.
 The discussion will cover:

 - All the places you’re visiting, the purpose and timing of your travels, and how long you plan to stay